| New query |

-(a) A QME shall advise an unrepresented injured worker prior to or at the time of the actual evaluation of the following:
+(a) An evaluator selected from a QME panel shall advise an injured worker prior to or at the time of the actual evaluation of the following:

-(b) When required as a condition of probation by the Council or his/her licensing authority, the QME shall disclose his/her probationary status.
+(b) When required as a condition of probation by the Administrative Director or his/her licensing authority, the QME shall disclose his/her probationary status.
 The QME shall be entitled to explain any circumstances surrounding the probation.
-If at that time, the injured worker declines to proceed with the evaluation, such termination shall be considered by the Council to have occurred for good cause.
+If at that time, the injured worker declines to proceed with the evaluation, such termination shall be considered by the Administrative Director to have occurred for good cause.

 HISTORY